fyrox-book/fyrox-book.github.io/src/rg3d/ui/window.md

 Window is editable object but can only be affected by UI Messages if their corresponding variable has been set to true.

-## TODO example of each ui message.
-I (DuckEater54) dont want to do it. ill probably get a lot wrong.
-Sorry
 ## FIXME missing lines, invalid syntax, missing imports